takamaka-dev/webbootstrapper/README.md

 ```

 ## Encrypted Password example
-For the same wallet, using the API presented when created, it is strongly recommended to use the encrypted password returned.
+For the same wallet, using the API presented when created, it is strongly recommended using the encrypted password returned.
 Try the code below on Postman platform.
 ```json
 {
 "itb":  null,